nasa-gibs/worldview/README.md

 management, air quality measurements, and flood monitoring.
 Some satellite imagery layers span almost 30 years, providing a long term view of our dynamic planet.
 The underlying data is available for download, and Arctic and Antarctic views of several imagery layers are available for a “full globe” perspective.
+Geostationary imagery layers are also now available.
+These are provided in ten minute increments for the last 90 days.
+These full disk hemispheric views allow for almost real-time viewing of changes occurring around most of the world.

 Worldview uses [OpenLayers](http://openlayers.org/) to display imagery from the [Global Imagery Browse Services (GIBS)](https://earthdata.nasa.gov/gibs).
 This